basin-dev/continue/docs/docs/examples.md

 - If generated JSON doesn’t pass type checker, read and fix the error
 - Generating pytests
 - Data labelling and classification tasks (https://twitter.com/jackclarkSF/status/1645221542148837376?s=20)
+- semantic search of the codebase plugin
+- creating a dlt pipeline (instead of using chatgpt)
+- fixing errors / natural language refinements to code (instead of using chatgpt)
+- creating plots for his papers (instead of using chatgpt)
+- adding types to connector columns (instead of adding bypasses to tests)
+- creating unit tests (instead of manually doing it / failing to use chatgpt for it)
+- adding W&B experiment tracking to your ML model code (instead of using chatgpt)
+- creating a rasa bot (instead of using chatgpt)
+- debugging through many unfamiliar abstractions (instead of having to step through all with a debugger)